dhis2/training-docs/content/design_for_data_use/tg_indicators.md

 ![indicator2-source](images/indicators/indicator2-source.png)

-The immunization data set is seperated into results and targets.
+The immunization data set is seperated into Donor 1 and Donor 2.
 If we take the total for this data element without seperating it by these attribute categories, we will get the wrong value.
 We need to add in the attribute category to our numerator; but there is no option to review the attribute categories whe we are editing the indicator!

 We can add this into our formula but it is a bit of a hidden feature.
 We need to find the id of the attribute category option combination, then we can add it into our indicator.